detdxd/Astro-Homepage/index.md

 **Experiences**
 2021.7 to present: Henan Normal University, Employment.
 2015.9-2021.6: Shanghai Astronomical Observatory, PhD in Astrophysics.
-2015.9-2016.6: University of Science and Technology of China, Studied Astronomy.
+2015.9-2016.6: University of Science and Technology of China, Studied Astrophysics.
 2011.9-2015.6: Northwest University, BSc in Physics.

 **Teaching**